2006 FIFA World Cup Group F

 Play in Group F of the 2006 FIFA World Cup began on 12 June and completed on 22 June 2006.
-Brazil won the group and advanced to the second round, along with runners-up Australia.
+Brazil won the group and advanced to the round of 16, along with runners-up Australia.
 Croatia and Japan failed to advance.
-Australia's win against Japan was the first (and so far only) by a team from the Oceania Football Confederation.
-Australia were representing the Asian Football Confederation in their World Cup victories against Serbia in the 2010 FIFA World Cup, Tunisia and Denmark in the 2022 FIFA World Cup.
-It is also the only time that a team from the OFC has advanced to the last 16 of the tournament, as in 1974 Australia qualified as one of only 16 teams in the tournament.
+Australia's win against Japan was the first (and so far only) by a team from the Oceania Football Confederation, having switched to the Asian Football Confederation after the tournament.
+It is also the only time that a team from the OFC has advanced to the second round of the tournament, as in 1974 Australia went out in the first round.